-Due to staffing constraints and high demand, we currently can only support a limited number of additional activities.
-Scheduling priority is given to events explicitly directed at the examination of critical digital inquiry, including:
+Due to staffing constraints and high demand, we currently can only partner on a limited number of activities beyond official DH@SDSU programs.
+Scheduling priority is given to activities that are explicitly rooted in critical digital inquiry, including:

 - Official DH@SDSU activities.
 This includes activities organized by DH core faculty, advisory board, and affiliate members.
-We reserve the right to deny a request from a DH@SDSU community member who requests to use the space for an activity that is not clearly and directly digitally-inflected, even when a DH@SDSU community member requests it.
+The DH Center cannot support activities that are not clearly and directly digitally-inflected, even when a DH@SDSU community member requests it.

 - DH learning activities.
 This includes DH instruction, course-based instruction, and workshops.